Program

 AI and digital technologies are reshaping the landscape of warfare and peacebuilding.
 They have the potential to accelerate progress in WPS implementation, while also posing risks that must be mitigated.
 This session will examine the dual nature of technologies – as tools that can both advance and undermine WPS goals.
 Panelists will discuss strategies to: i) leverage AI and digital platforms for peace and humanitarian work; ii) incorporate WPS perspectives into efforts to regulate the use of technologies and prevent their potential misuse in conflict settings; and iii) enhance digital security, access, and capacity for women peacebuilders.

-• Jiso Yoon, Director of Center for International Development and Cooperation, Korean Women’s Development Institute (KWDI)
+• Yoon Jiso, Director of Center for International Development and Cooperation, Korean Women’s Development Institute (KWDI)

 • Mona Demaidi, Vice President of AI at Arab American University and Chairwoman of Intersect Innovation Hub